Skip to content

 comm_msg(job: Job[Content]) -> None

-Handle a comm msg request.
+Handle an comm msg request.

 Source code in src/async_kernel/kernel.py